$^{197}$Au($\gamma,\,xn;\,x\,=\,1\thicksim9$) Reaction Cross Section Measurements using Laser-Driven Ultra-Intense $\gamma$-Ray Source: INTRODUCTION

-The laser electron accelerations \cite{taj79,mod95,fau04,man04,ged04,puk02,lu06} have attracted significant interest in nuclear physics such as photonuclear studies \cite{led00,bol21}, photon fission \cite{bol21,boy88,cow00} and photon activation analysis \cite{mir21}.
-The laser-driven bremsstrahlung $\gamma$-ray source, generated by laser wakefield accelerated (LWFA) electrons, can provide a stable ultra-bright (up to 10$^{22\thicksim24}$ s$^{-1}$), ultra-fast (tens of fs), and energy adjustable (keV to hundreds of MeV) photon beam \cite{giu08,fer18,li17,dop16,gun22}, which is suitable for photonuclear reaction cross section and isomeric yield ratio measurements.
-The intensities of laser-driven $\gamma$-ray are several orders of magnitude stronger than other $\gamma$-ray sources such as laser Compton scattering (LCS) \cite{wel09,hor10,wang22} or electron linac bremsstrahlung \cite{nai16}, it is more favorable for the reaction measurements with very short half-lives.
-In addition, the in-beam background radiation for laser-driven nuclear reactions is highly related to the laser pulse, the duration only last in a nanosecond level, which can provide a very low background environment for online activation measurements and significantly improve the signal-background ratio.
+Laser electron accelerations \cite{taj79,mod95,fau04,man04,ged04,puk02,lu06,liu23} have attracted significant interests in nuclear physics such as photonuclear studies \cite{led00,bol21}, photon fission \cite{bol21,boy88,cow00}, production of nuclear medicine radioisotopes \cite{luo16,ma19,sun21} and photon activation analysis \cite{mir21}.
+Laser-driven bremsstrahlung $\gamma$-ray source, generated by laser wakefield accelerated (LWFA) electrons, can provide a stable ultra-bright, ultra-fast, and energy adjustable photon beam \cite{giu08,fer18,li17,dop16,gun22}, which is suitable for photonuclear reaction cross section and IR measurements.
+The intensities of laser-driven $\gamma$-rays are several orders of magnitude stronger than other $\gamma$-ray sources, and its duration time can be as short as sub-picosecond, which makes it more favorable for the reaction measurements with very short half-lives.
+Recently, J. Feng $et. al$ achieved an extreme nuclear isomers product rate of 1.12$\times$10$^{15}$ s$^{-1}$ using LWFA-driven photonuclear reactions \cite{feng23}, proving that laser-driven nuclear reactions can provide a very high contrast ratio for short-lived isomers, which is very beneficial for experimental measurements.
+But for now, no cross section data has been determined using laser-driven $\gamma$-rays.
+The biggest reasons are the lack of stability for laser-driven particle beams, and the low average beam current caused by the low repetition frequency, which could make the quantitative analysis very difficult or even impossible.
+These problems needed to be addressed urgently.